Sixpenny Wood Wind Farm Fund

 We are now closed for grants of up to £3,000.

-If your needs are smaller, you can apply for micro grants of up to £500, while funds allow.
+However, if your needs are smaller, you can apply for micro grants of up to £500, while funds allow.
 Once you have applied, we aim to make decisions on micro grant applications within six weeks.

 Your contribution